bjnortier/senio-docs/CREATE A SENSOR.md

 # CREATE A SENSOR

-As a user, the first step is to create a new sensor on senio.io.
+As a user, the first step is to create a new sensor on senio.imeao.
 Your sensors are shown by clicking "Sensors" on the navigation bar.

 Click on "CREATE NEW SENSOR":